 Whether or not they are safe depends on the type you buy and how you use it.

 When driving, you should only use covers that go on after your child has been secured and strapped into their seat, such as a “shower-cap” style cover.

 In addition, you should be able to see your baby’s face so you can always be sure they are breathing correctly and not overheating.

-Anything that goes under your baby or covers your child’s car seat is not safe, because these types of covers can affect how the seat performs in a crash.
+Anything that goes under your baby or covers your child’s car seat is NOT safe, because these can affect how the seat performs in a crash.

 When Not Driving

 When your baby is in their car seat, but you are not traveling in a vehicle, there are still safety concerns you should be aware of.

 The most important consideration is that your baby can breathe freely and easily, and that whatever you are using does not pose a suffocation risk.